Enter Your Monthly Rent

 The calculator gives you a purchase price.
 It doesn't show you what happens to the money you're paying either way.
 That's where the real difference lives.
 Every mortgage payment reduces your principal balance.
 A portion goes to interest, yes, but the rest builds equity you actually own.
 Rent doesn't do that.
 A rent check is gone the moment it's cashed.

-Florida has tax advantages that make ownership even more favorable here than in most other states.
+Florida has tax advantages that make ownership more favorable here than in most other states.
 There's no state income tax, which keeps more money in your pocket to begin with.
-The mortgage interest deduction can further reduce your federal tax bill, particularly in the early years of a loan when interest makes up a larger portion of each payment.
+The mortgage interest deduction can further reduce your federal tax bill, particularly in the early years when interest makes up a larger portion of each payment.
 When you factor those in, the monthly cost gap between renting and owning often closes faster than people expect.
 If you want to understand how the home buying process works in Florida, start there.

 The break-even point in Florida markets typically falls somewhere between three and five years.
 That's how long you generally need to stay in a home for the total cost of ownership to come out ahead of renting the same type of property.
 If you're planning to stay put for more than a few years, the math almost always tilts toward buying.
 Check out our Mortgage 101 guide if you want a full breakdown of how loans work before you apply.